Pond Salt – Uses and Benefits

-Salt is something every fish or koi owner should have on hand at all times.
+Pond salt is something every fish or koi owner should have on hand at all times.
+Adding pond salt will help boost your koi’s natural defences to disease and add beneficial electrolytes to the water.

 Non-iodized salt, Sodium Chloride (NaCl) is commonly used in the health care and maintenance of fishes, especially Koi and goldfish.
 It is inexpensive, safe to use, it will not harm your biological filter, it is useful in treating parasites and helps fight the effects of nitrite toxicity.
 Make sure that the salt contains no YPS (Yellow Prussiate of Soda) in it because it is hazardous to fish.